Leith Connections

 This new route would go along Lindsay Road, Commercial Street, Bernard Street and Salamander Street.
 This part of the project contributes to delivery of the Local Development Plan Action Programme.
 It will support new residential development in the Leith area.
 New infrastructure is needed to provide safe and high quality active travel routes to enable more people to travel in sustainable ways.

-We have recently been awarded further funding from Transport Scotland through the Sustrans Scotland’s Places for Everyone programme to continue design and community engagement on these proposals.
+We have been awarded further funding from Transport Scotland through the Sustrans Scotland’s Places for Everyone programme to continue design and community engagement on these proposals.

 Visualisation of Bernard Street